 The Villa Decius Association, in 2014 participated in the celebrations of the Year of Oskar Kolberg, which was announced in relation to the 200th anniversary of his birth.
 Throughout the year, Kolberg’s precursory research on domestic culture, as well as accomplishments in the field of ethnography and art were presented with the use of various events.

-The premise of the project prepared by the Villa Decius Association under the name “Oskar Kolberg’s Heritage” is international promotion of scientific, documentary and creative accomplishments of the outstanding Polish researcher of domestic culture, collector of artifacts and music ethnographer, as well as composer and one of the first experts on Chopin’s music – Oskar Kolberg.
+The premise of the project prepared by the Villa Decius Association under the name “Oskar Kolberg’s Heritage” was an international promotion of scientific, documentary and creative accomplishments of the outstanding Polish researcher of domestic culture, collector of artifacts and music ethnographer, as well as composer and one of the first experts on Chopin’s music – Oskar Kolberg.

 - Exhibition of posters from the collection of Krzysztof Dydo (Galeria Dydo Poster Collection) promoting Polish folklore in the country and abroad and popularizing folk and artistic handicraft and the art industry.

-- Music programmes are addressed to teachers and pupils of schools located in places whose musical heritage and traditional texts were described and documented in Kolberg’s work.
+- Music programmes were addressed to teachers and pupils of schools located in places whose musical heritage and traditional texts were described and documented in Kolberg’s work.
 The choice of addressees is aimed at transferring knowledge about the traditions of the region and attracting attention to the values and, at the same time, the universality of the local cultural heritage.
-The programmes will be attended by pupils of Stanisław Kostka Primary School and Oskar Kolberg Middle School in Modlnica, as well as Primary School in Wola Filipowska.
+The programmes were attended by pupils of Stanisław Kostka Primary School and Oskar Kolberg Middle School in Modlnica, as well as Primary School in Wola Filipowska.